-Hand-built on stripboard using top-of-the-line components in Hudson Electronics’ Yorkshire workshop, the Broadcast might look like it’s come straight out of a 1960s recording studio, but the ideas displayed inside are innovative and original.
+Hand-built on stripboard using top-of-the-line components in Hudson Electronics’ Yorkshire workshop, the Broadcast might look like it’s come straight out of a 1960s recording studio, but the ideas displayed within are innovative and original.

-Effectively a preamp based on the classic Neve recording consoles of the 1960s, the Broadcast can behave as both a tone-enhancing clean boost, or a raucous overdrive pedal depending on whether you choose the high- or low-gain option.
+Effectively a preamp based on the classic Neve recording consoles of the 1960s, the Broadcast can behave as both a tone-enhancing clean boost or a raucous overdrive pedal, depending on whether you choose the high- or low-gain option.
 At its most extreme, it’ll even sound a bit like an old fuzzbox, but without ever losing its refined sonic enhancement and superb touch dynamics.

-3Analog Man King Of Tone
+2Analog Man King Of Tone

 The King Of Tone’s reputation is as much about its scarcity as it is the undeniable quality of the pedal itself.
-If you want one of Mike Piera’s creations, you’d better not be in a rush – the waiting list is approaching two years and if you can find one second-hand, expect to pay at least double the price of a new one.
+If you want one of Mike Piera’s creations, you’d better not be in a rush.
+The waiting list is approaching two years, and if you can find one second-hand, expect to pay at least double the price of a new one.

-The difference between the KoT and that other mythical transparent overdrive, the Klon Centaur, is you can still buy one, though that might not be the case for long, as Piera admits once his stock of required diodes and capacitors are exhausted, he won’t be able to make any more…
+Why all the fuss?
+Well, the likes of Brad Whitford and Jimmy Herring have long prized the King Of Tone for its clear, uncoloured overdrive that enhances, rather than masks, the tone of your signal chain.
+The difference between the KoT and that other mythical transparent overdrive, the Klon Centaur, is you can still buy one, though that might not be the case for long.
+Piera admits once his stock of required diodes and capacitors are exhausted, he won’t be able to make any more.

-4EarthQuaker Devices Westwood
+3EarthQuaker Devices Westwood

 Taking the Tube Screamer as its basis, the Westwood sets itself apart from other green overdrive pedals, offering a wonderfully flattering and subtle natural overdrive sound that compresses like you’d want thanks to its superbly effective tonestack, but without colouring the EQ in any discernible way.

 There are plenty of ‘transparent overdrives’ out there, but the Westwood is designed to be ‘translucent’ – and with its sweet, smooth and responsive sound, it’s one of the finest drive pedals on the market today.

 Michael Fuller debuted the Obsessive Compulsive Drive all the way back in 1994.
 It’s gone on to become one of the biggest-selling boutique overdrives on the planet, and a go-to for professional players of every stripe.

 Its party trick is to essentially recreate the sound and (importantly) the feel and response of a cranked amplifier in a pedal.
 The OCD has a large dynamic range and offers a continuum of usable sounds – from clean boost to gritty, harmonic-laden fuzzy distortion.
-The clarity of the OCD has seen players as varied as Robin Trower, Keith Urban, Joey Santiago and Paul Gilbert attracted to its addictive charm and crunch – we’re pretty sure you will be, too.
+The clarity of the OCD has seen players as varied as Robin Trower, Keith Urban, Joey Santiago and Paul Gilbert attracted to its addictive charm and crunch.
+We’re pretty sure you will be, too.

-7J Rockett Audio Designs Archer Ikon
+5J Rockett Audio Designs Archer Ikon

 For sensible money, the Archer Ikon is about the closest you’re going to get to the hallowed sounds of the Klon Centaur, discontinued in 2009.
 That’s partly because it was created by Chris Van Tassel and Jay Rockett, who worked with Bill Finnegan on his Klon KTR – the follow-up to the Centaur.

-8RYRA The Klone
+6RYRA The Klone

-9JHS Pedals Morning Glory V4
+7JHS Pedals Morning Glory V4

 It’s since won Scott a bucketload of awards on the back of its wonderfully transparent quality, which adds everything you’d want to your amp’s sound – sweet overdrive, improved tonal nuance and responsiveness – while retaining the fundamental character of the amp that made you buy it in the first place.

-10Boss JB-2 Angry Driver
+8Boss JB-2 Angry Driver

-Boss has been making compact effects pedals for 40 years now, and while the company’s iconic stompboxes continue to be a staple of boards the world over, the rise of the boutique builder has made the compact pedal seem a little bland by comparison.
+Boss has been making compact effects pedals for 40 years now, and while the company’s iconic stompboxes continue to be a staple of ’boards the world over, the rise of the boutique builder has made the compact pedal seem a little bland by comparison.

 In 2018, however, the Japanese giant decided to capture a bit of boutique kudos itself by teaming up with Josh Scott of JHS Pedals to create the Angry Driver.
 Effectively a hybrid of Scott’s Angry Charlie and the iconic Boss Blues Driver, the JB-2 is a dual-mode drive pedal that offers a huge palette of overdrive sounds thanks to independent tone-shaping controls for both voices, and the ability to run them independently, in series or parallel.

-11Keeley D&M Drive
+9Keeley D&M Drive